-Erythropoiesis stimulating agents (ESA) - ESA data from the last quarter of the year of analysis are used to define which patients are receiving ESAs.
+Erythropoiesis stimulating agents (ESA) - ESA data from the last quarter of the year of analysis are used to define which patients are receiving ESAs, with the exception of Scottish data, for which the second quarter is used because the Scottish Renal Registry submit ESA data only for the second quarter of each year.
 Scotland is included in the ESA analysis for ICHD patients, but not PD patients, because Scotland does not submit ESA data for PD patients.
 Each individual is defined as being on an ESA if a drug type and/or a dose is present in the data.
 Centres reporting <70% of HD or PD patients being treated with ESAs, respectively, are considered to have incomplete data and are excluded from further analysis.
-It is recognised that these exclusion criteria are relatively arbitrary.
 The percentage of patients on ESAs is calculated from these data and incomplete data returns risk seriously impacting on any conclusions drawn.

 For analyses of ESA dose, values are presented as weekly ESA dose.
 Doses of <150 IU/week (assumed to be darbepoietin or methoxy polyethylene glycol-epoetin beta) are harmonised with ESA data by calculating a weekly dose and multiplying by 200.
 No adjustments are made with respect to route of administration.
-Patients who are not receiving ESAs are not included in analyses of dose (rather than being included with dose = zero).
+Patients who are not receiving ESAs are not included in analyses of dose (rather than being included with a dose of zero).
 Many centres provide data on ESA dose but not on ESA frequency.
-The ESA dose field is defined as the weekly dose and the dose is presumed to have been converted accordingly on submission to the UKRR.
-This may be an incorrect assumption for a number of patients and this needs to be considered when interpreting the ESA information.
+The ESA dose field is defined as the weekly dose and the dose is presumed to have been converted accordingly on submission to the UKRR, unless otherwise indicated from the centre.
+This may be an incorrect assumption for a number of patients, and this needs to be considered when interpreting the ESA information.